 College Chorale is a large mixed chorus that performs a wide spectrum of choral music, including classical pieces from the Renaissance through the 20th century, spirituals, and contemporary popular arrangements.
 There is no audition required to sing in College Chorale.
 You may register for MUS 391A (1 credit) during each registration period.
-The course may be repeated for credit for up to six credits.
+The course may be repeated for up to six credits.
+However, as long as you are here on campus, you are welcome to continue singing with us--in fact, I hope you do!
+However, any additional credits beyond six credits in MUS391 will not count toward your total credits earned, your GPA, or your upper-level credit tally.

 Choral and Vocal Program of the Department of Music presented "In Conversation with Kristine Ciesinski: A Classical Singer's Life and Art."
 In a informal interview setting, Ms. Ciesinski spoke about building a singing career, specifically reflecting on her own career as a singing actress on the operatic and concert stages.
 DVD and audio clips from several of her finest performances will be screened.
 There was a Q&A session, followed by a reception.